Chilie/HDC2021_code/README.md

 # Code for Helsinki Deblur Challenge 2021
-## Authors, institution, location.
+## Authors, institution, location
 Below is the information for the authors.
  + *Author*       Ji Li
  + *Institution*  Department of Mathematics, National University of Singapore
- + *Location*.
-21 Lower Kent Ridge Rd, Singapore 119077
+ + *Location*    21 Lower Kent Ridge Rd, Singapore 119077
-## Brief description of your algorithm and a mention of the competition.
+## Brief description of your algorithm and a mention of the competition
  Our deblurring algorithm is a deep learning approach, as there have been provided the training datasets.
 Our deblurring network backbone is borrowed from the DeblurGanV2.
 Note that we have not used the GAN training loss.

  For this task, the blurring level is very high.
 And we find in the training stage, it is hard to decrease the training loss.
 To address such issue, we proposed the following modifications: